ajstarks/decksh/README.md

 ```
 ## Labels

-Reading from the specified file, or geo coordinate string, place text according to the latitude and longitude.
+Reading from the specified file, or a geo coordinate string, place text at a latitude and longitude.
 The fields in the file are tab-separated latitude, longitide, and label.

-For example:
+A file of coordinates looks like this:
 ```
 26.3351 17.2283 Libya
 26.8206 30.8025 Egypt